In this vignette we show how to use WHAM for general simulation

 Note we made use of an unexported function from the wham package that

-will do the transformation of parameters estimated on the logit scale.
+can do the transformation of parameters estimated on the logit scale.

-time is second in the trans_NAA_rho
+time are second and third in the trans_NAA_rho

 vector.
 If